microsoft/FluidFramework/experimental/dds/tree2/docs/undo/v1-undo.md

 This approach to dealing with repair data requires that the `StygianForest` be able to maintain a correspondence between how changesets refer to deleted/overwritten content and how the inner forest refers to this same content.
+Here is one approach that can be used:

+-   Store the repair data under a detached field with a unique ID such as `styx-${counter}` where...
+    -   `counter` is monotonically increased integer that is scope to the `StygianForest`.
+-   Keep a `Map<RevisionId, { changeId: ChangesetLocalId, repairData: number }>` where..
+    -   The map key is the revision associated with the changeset that lead to the creation of the repair data.
+    -   The `changeId` field is the `ChangesetLocalId` associate with the change that lead to the creation of a specific piece of repair data.
+    -   The `repairData` field is the value of the `counter` when deriving `styx-${counter}` .

 ### Creating Repair Data On Change Application